Contact and Corrections

 1. Intake and acknowledgment

-Once a verified channel exists, Ball Archives should confirm that the request was received and identify whether it is a correction, a rights concern, or a broader publication issue.
+Ball Archives should confirm that the request was received and identify whether it is a correction, a rights concern, or a broader publication issue.

 Review step